keniiyoshi/thermal_camera_controller/README.md

 6. Connect the project to the original github project.
 7. Using the command prompt, navigate to the project directory, and run `pip install -e lib/harvesters_gui_for_crystals` and  `pip install -e lib/harvesters_for_crystals`.
 8. You should now be able to run the harvester.py program from PyCharm!
 9. to connect to a camera, you need to input a cti file.
 For the Gobi camera, mvGenTLProducer.cti from MATRIX VISION is used.
 TLSimi.cti can be used to digitally simulate a camera, if no physical camera is available.
+[More on this](https://github.com/genicam/harvesters/wiki

 ### Developing the program
 1. Todo